How Does A Lease Buyout Work?

 When you first leased your vehicle, you should’ve received a lease agreement or contract stipulating purchase option requirements.
-This agreement should detail how close to the end of the lease a buyout is permitted – typically three months or closer to the end date.
-Early buyout fees or charges may be involved, so make sure to read carefully before contacting your dealer or lessor.
+This agreement should detail how close to the end of the lease a buyout is permitted – typically 3 months or closer to the end of the lease.
+Early lease buyout fees or charges may be involved, so make sure to read carefully before contacting your dealership or leasing company.

 2. Determine The Buyout Price

 Buyout prices on leased vehicles are set at your lease signing and included in your lease agreement.
 This estimate is the predicted residual value of your vehicle at the end of the lease.
-If you can’t find the buyout price on your lease contract, contact your lessor for this information.
+If you can’t find the buyout price on your lease contract, reach out to your leasing company for this information.

 3. Assess Your Vehicle’s Value